 2) Increase a gain or advantage that people are currently enjoying

 3) A combination of the above

 A door-to-door auto-mechanic is an example of a business that provides value by eliminating the pain of taking your car to the mechanics garage.

 A Conversion Optimization tool is an example of a business that provides value by increasing your gain through increased revenue.

-A tax-preparation software provides value by reducing the pain of manually doing your taxes, and increases your gain by optimizing your returns.
+A tax-preparation software just like what those accounting and outsourcing services are using provides value by reducing the pain of manually doing your taxes, and increases your gain by optimizing your returns.